Commercial modular construction: Uses

 Modular builders provide all types of building space, from small temporary units to complex, multi-story permanent buildings.
 The most commonly served markets are education, healthcare, general office, retail and commercial housing.

 Some common industrial uses may include: Application Rooms, Laser Rooms, Equipment Enclosures, Environmental Rooms, Maintenance Rooms, or Storage and Security Rooms.
 Commercial applications may include Offices, Reception Areas, Conference and Meeting Rooms, Copy Centers and Mail Rooms, Shipping and Receiving Rooms, Lunch Rooms and Cafeterias, Break Rooms, Dark Rooms, Training Rooms, and Storage Rooms.

+Modular Architecture

+The use of modular architecture, especially in large-scale facilities such as hotels or shopping malls, allows for a high-quality building result with excellent value for money.
+Within modular architecture the use of building information models and the use of 3D modeling design technology makes it easy to take full advantage of the benefits of commercial modular construction.
+This is in addition to the automation of factory processes with the use of robotic fabrication which provides a result that is perfectly adapted to the needs and requirements of each project.